Quick Answer

 Create a Budget

 You cannot start paying off your debt until you know exactly where your money is going.
-That is why it is important for you to start with a budget.
-A budget doesn’t have to be anything fancy.
-You simply have to know how much money you have going in and coming out.
-You can use an Excel spreadsheet to budget.
-You can also use Mint or another budgeting app.
-The CFPB’s budgeting tool is another free resource that walks you through tracking income and expenses step by step.
+A budget does not have to be anything fancy, you simply need to know how much money is coming in and going out each month.
+An Excel spreadsheet works fine.
+So does Mint or another budgeting app.
+The CFPB’s budgeting tool is a free resource that walks you through tracking income and expenses step by step.

 Find a Strategy That Works for You

 There are different strategies for paying off debt.
-Some people like to start with the smallest debt first because paying off a smaller debt gives them the confidence to tackle a larger one.
-Paying your debts from smallest to largest is often referred to as the debt snowball method, a term popularized by personal finance educator Dave Ramsey.
+Some people prefer to start with the smallest balance first because eliminating a smaller debt gives them the confidence to tackle a larger one.
+Paying debts from smallest to largest is often referred to as the debt snowball method, a term popularized by personal finance educator Dave Ramsey.
 Research published by the Harvard Business Review found that borrowers who focused on paying off individual accounts in full showed greater motivation and were more likely to eliminate their overall debt load.

-While you are focused on paying your smallest debt, make sure that you at least make the minimum payment on the other ones.
-The debt avalanche method is where you pay off the debt with the largest interest rate first.
-This method may help you get out of debt more quickly because high interest rates can make it hard for you to lower the balance.
-Lenders such as SoFi and Chase often provide online calculators to help you model which payoff method saves you the most money over time.
-Your FICO Score can also improve as your overall debt-to-income ratio — commonly referred to as your DTI — decreases.
+While focused on your smallest debt, make sure you at least make the minimum payment on the others.
+The debt avalanche method takes the opposite approach: you pay off the balance with the highest interest rate first.
+This method tends to get you out of debt more quickly because high interest rates make it hard to lower your balance.
+Lenders such as SoFi and Chase offer online calculators to help you model which payoff method saves you the most money over time.
+Your FICO Score can also improve as your overall debt-to-income ratio, commonly referred to as your DTI, decreases.

-The debt avalanche method is mathematically superior in most cases, but the best debt payoff strategy is ultimately the one you will stick with.
-Behavioral consistency matters far more than theoretical optimization when it comes to eliminating debt,
+The debt avalanche method is mathematically superior in most cases, but the best debt payoff strategy is the one you will actually follow through on.
+Behavioral consistency matters far more than theoretical optimization, according to the CFPB.

 Opt for a Balance Transfer